Utility and energy bill assistance programs in Colorado.

 Atmos Energy – The program known as Sharing the Warmth can help people pay their gas and energy bills.
 Local community action agencies are the best place to go to or call for more information.
 Or dial 888-286-6700.

 Black Hills Energy - This company serves families in multiple states, including Colorado.
 They run several financial assistance and conservation programs, and also work closely with non-profits and government resources.
 Thousands of individuals receive help with heating and utility years every year.
 Call (888) 890-5554, or find more details on Black Hills Colorado energy bill assistance.

 City of Loveland Water and Power Department offers customers the Help a Neighbor in Distress (HAND).
 The so called HAND project helps qualified low to moderate income applicants avoid a loss of their utility or energy service due to an unpaid City utility bill.
 Qualified applicants to the program will be provided with a voucher to pay their City utility bill.
 The HAND program, which is administered by the House of Neighborly Services, is funded by the City of Loveland Water and Power Department and community contributions and donations as well.
 Call 970-962-2111

 Colorado Springs Utilities – The Home Efficiency Assistance Program (HEAP) is a partnership with the Energy Resource Center (ERC).
 What HEAP does is it provides water and energy efficiency measures as well as conservation education for customers and individuals with limited household incomes.
 Contact ERC at 719-591-0772 for eligibility criteria and application procedures in order to sign up.
 Or dial (719) 448-4800.

 The program itself will administer funds to families and individuals in need of help.
 To be eligible for Project COPE assistance, there are some criteria including the applicant must be facing an emergency, they need to first apply for the federal government Low-income Energy Assistance Program (LEAP) assistance program, have a disconnect notice.
 The program can provide a cash grant of up to $500 to help with paying bills.

 Delta Montrose Electric Association - The Operation Roundup program is created by donations and can help individuals and families with expenses, including energy bills.
 Dial 970-249-4572

 Services offered as part of the partnership program can include an energy audit, attic, high efficiency lighting surveys , wall, floor and crawlspace insulation, air leakage reduction, appliance safety inspections, forced air efficiency assessment, and other safety inspections.
 And a host of energy conservation and weatherization programs are also part of the program.
 Applications for the partnership program are available in English and Spanish.
-1-866-432-8435
+Phone - 1-866-432-8435

 Energy Resource Center – ERC this offers low income individuals and families free or low cost home weatherization assistance, furnace services and insulation to low income families.
 Financial assistance is not provided.
 They focus on conservation measures.
 Individuals and customers who are currently receiving LEAP, Supplemental Security Income, Temporary Assistance for Needy Families or MEDICAID assistance automatically qualify for ERC services.
 For more information call 719-591-0772 to learn about the Centers programs.

 Low income LIHEAP and weatherization assistance - Government resources available include LEAP as well as free energy conserving measures from weatherization.
 These programs are focused on helping low income and at risk families both pay and save money on heating bills and other energy costs.

 State of Colorado Property Tax, Rent, and Heat Rebate assistance program is operated through the state Department of Revenue.
 What the program does is it allows tax rebates for home heating bill payments to residents who are at least 65 years old, the disabled, and people who spouse has passed away (surviving spouses at least 58 years old).

 Winter gas and heating bills - When the temperature drops, many families (whether low or moderate income) need help paying the increasing costs of their monthly heating bills.
 There are a few non-profit and government funded resources available in Colorado to those who qualify.
-Click here heating bill information.
+Click here heating bill Colorado assistance program information.